LeeMangold/opengrc-docs/docs/installation.md

    Replace `your_password` with the actual password for your MySQL user.
 You may also need to adjust the `DB_HOST` and `DB_PORT` if you are using a remote or non-default setup.

+Important: Be sure to properly configure `APP_URL` to avoid any CORS errors.

 ---

 ## Step 5: Generate Application Key